gtalarico/pm/README.md

 The first time you use `pm` one will be automatically created.
 You may edit this file on your own as needed.

-## About
+## Disclaimer

-This project is almost identical to [github.com/Angelmmiguel/pm](https://github.com/Angelmmiguel/pm), which is much more mature.
+This project is _very_ similar to [github.com/Angelmmiguel/pm](https://github.com/Angelmmiguel/pm), which is much more mature.
 You should absolutely use that instead.

-## Release

-This project uses [goreleaser](https://goreleaser.com/) to distribute its binaries.

-To use goreleaser, you must export the variable `GITHUB_TOKEN` with a valid token that can write to this repository.
+I built this project primarily to learn go.

 ## License

 [MIT](https://opensource.org/licenses/MIT)

-# Todo

-- [ ] Add homebrew tab
-- [ ] Add tests + circleci
-- [ ] Add Action cmd
-- [ ] Resolve fish, bash, zsh autocomplete
-- [ ] Refactor